 - any private or public postsecondary educational institution

 Please allow additional approval time for formal bids requiring Board of Regents approval.
 Approval thresholds are outlined in Signature Authority and vaires based on the type of purchase.

 Contact the Sourcing Specialist assigned to the commodity you are considering for purchase by referencing Commodities & Prime Suppliers.

-Purchases requiring the use of a contract is covered under Contracts.
+Purchases requiring the use of a contract are covered under Contracts.

 Unique Purchase Guidelines

 Contact the Director of Procurement Services for emergency P-card purchases over $5,000.